-Digital Cinema & Time Based Media focuses primarily digital (narrative) video/film production, video and time-based art and film.
+The Digital Cinema & Time Based Media concentration focuses primarily digital (narrative) video/film production, video and time-based art and film.
 Students will be introduced to writing, producing, directing and editing/compositing for various new and time-based, digital media and web-based media and to cinema and independent filmmaking and production in general.
 Students will be introduced to writing, producing, directing and editing/compositing for various new media and digital media formats; and to the world of cinema and independent filmmaking in general.
+The objectives of the new concentration are as to prepare graduates to enter a career in visual communication with a focus on digital video, film and other time-based media.
+They will also be empowered to continue their success and studies at the graduate level and beyond.